Third Annual Twin Valley Rally – September 14, 15, 16, 2012

 - Guided Gap Attack and Dual Sport Rides

 - Door Prize Drawings

 - Flower Hill Therapeutic Massage*

 - Saturday Breakfast Buffet by local VFW*

-Several of Virginia’s top moto businesses support our club and Twin Valley Rally by contributing valuable products and services, discounts, door prizes, and by helping raise awareness among their clientele.
-We greatly appreciate their contributions and urge everyone to support these business at every opportunity.
-A special nod to Will Beers, owner of Willville Motorcycle Camp, for his many contributions to the rally’s success.
+Many preeminent motorcycle dealerships, moto gear and accessory retailers, and other businesses, support Twin Valley Rally by way of sponsorships and generous contributions of products and services, discounts, door prizes, and by helping raise awareness of the Rally among their clientele.
+We greatly appreciate these contributions and urge everyone to support our sponsors.
+A special nod goes to Will Beers, owner of Willville Motorcycle Camp, for his many contributions to the Rally’s success.

 Download the flyer, print and distribute freely.
 We encourage everyone to post a flyer in local bike shops, BBQ joints, bars and clubs, post offices and court houses.
 Email copies to your entourage and mother-in-law.
 Use it as trading currency in leu of fifty dollar bills, or be the first to exchange thirteen copies for a fresh set of treads at your participating dealer!